maprieto/Lissajous-curves/README.md

 # Lissajous-curves
-Plot two-dimensional curves (for instances the so-called LIssajous curves) with a prescribed parametrization
+Plot two-dimensional curves (for instances the so-called Lissajous curves) with a prescribed parametrization

 Download
 --------